forDeFan/Love_Math/README.md

 $ buildozer -v android debug
 ```

-In order to debug/ read logs (ADB) during build/ runtime at emulator
+In order to debug/ read logs (with ADB) during build/ runtime at emulator

 ```
-adb logcat YOUR_DEVICE_IP > log.txt
+$ adb logcat YOUR_DEVICE_IP > log.txt
 ```

 apk will be produced into bin directory at project root.